iammateus/AuthAPI/README.md

 # Auth API

-A Node.js authentication API that uses JWT to offer simple endpoints of user authentication.
+A Node.js authentication API that uses JWT to provide simple user authentication endpoints.
 This project has a simple behavior, and it's intended to be the backbone of more complex user management.

 ## Usage